Role of the Finance Department

 Most Recent Audit | More Audits

-Public Act 97-0609The City is required by Public Act 97-0609 to report compensation package information on certain employees.
+Public Act 97-0609The City is required by Public Act 97-0609 to report the Full-time Employee Total Compensation Packages.

 TaxesEffective July 1, 2017, the current sales tax rate in the City of Belleville is 8.10%, with the exception of our seven business districts.
 The sales tax rate in each of the seven business districts (Carlyle / Green Mount, Parkway North, Frank Scott Parkway, Route 15 / South Green Mount, Route 15 North, 6401 West Main Marketplace, and Shopland Plaza) is 9.10%.